degauss-org/pm/README.md

 ## geomarker methods

 This container was built using the [addPmData](https://github.com/geomarker-io/addPmData) package.
-More information on the development of the spatial model can be found at the [st_pm_hex](https://github.com/geomarker-io/st_pm_hex) repository and in the scientific manuscript describing model development: `Brokamp, C. A High Resolution Spatiotemporal Fine Particulate Matter Exposure Assessment Model for the Contiguous United States.
-Environmental Advances.
-In Press.
-2021.` (accepted preprint available online: [https://doi.org/10.1016/j.envadv.2021.100155](https://doi.org/10.1016/j.envadv.2021.100155)).
+More information on the development of the spatial model can be found at the [st_pm_hex](https://github.com/geomarker-io/st_pm_hex) repository and in the scientific manuscript describing model development:

+> Cole Brokamp.
+[A High Resolution Spatiotemporal Fine Particulate Matter Exposure Assessment Model for the Contiguous United States.](https://www.sciencedirect.com/science/article/pii/S2666765721001265) *Environmental Advances*.
+7:100155.
+2022.

 ## geomarker data